-Should I still attend my antenatal appointments in community?
+Should I still attend my antenatal appointments in the community?

-Maternity care is essential and you should still continue to attend all antenatal appointments unless you have been informed otherwise.
-You should attend by yourself, but should not attend if you or anyone in your household has symptoms of COVID19.
-In this case you should contact your community midwife for further advice.
+Yes -maternity care is essential and you should still continue to attend all antenatal appointments unless you have been informed otherwise.
+Please attend by yourself.
+Do not attend if you or anyone in your household has symptoms of COVID19.
+In this case, you should contact your community midwife for further advice.